Canardoux/flutter_sound/README.md

 ## Features

 - Play and Record sounds or music with various codecs.
-(See [the supported codecs here](doc/codec.md))
+(See [the supported codecs here](doc/codec.md#actually-the-following-codecs-are-supported-by-flutter_sound))
 - Play local or remote files specified by their URL.
 - The App playback can be controled from the device lock screen or from an Apple watch
 - Handle playback stream from native (To sync exact time with bridging).

-## Migration Guide
+## Migration Guides

-To migrate to `4.0.0`from 3.x.x you must do some minor changes in your configurations files.
+- To migrate [to 4.x.x from 3.x.x](doc/migration_4.x.x.md) you must do some minor changes in your configurations files.
-Please refer to the **FFmpeg** section below.
+- To migrate [to 5.x.x from 4.x.x](doc/migration_5.x.x.md) you must do a few changes in your App.

 ## Free Read